Syndica/sig/src/gossip/readme.md

   - `usize` is the index of the value in the crds table
   - and `u64` is the hash value represented as a `u64`
   - also note that `shard_bits` is hardcoded in the program as `12`, so we will have 2^12 = 4096 shard indexs
+  - this allows us to quickly look up all the crds values whos hash matches a pull requests `mask` (compared to iterating over all the crds values)

 - whenever we insert a new value in the `CrdsTable`, we insert its hash value into the `CrdsShard` structure and so the struct is stored on the `CrdsTable`
 - the insertion logic is straightforward